-A limited amount of Frozen Semen from Thunder is available by private treaty to approved bitches.
+A limited amount of Frozen Semen from Thunder is available to approved bitches.
 Hip, elbow, eye and cardiac certifications required for consideration.

 Thunder is White boy from the Cara x Jackson, Success, Litter.
 He was born on November 2, 2014 and is the Pick Male from this litter that will stay here at Sarron.